MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 ## Peer comparison query

 The peer comparison query helps you identify people whose collaboration patterns differ as compared to their peers.
-The query includes the measured employees, their specified metrics,and their peer group's averages for those metrics.
+The query includes the measured employees, their specified metrics, and their peer group's averages for those metrics.

-You can compare individuals with others who share the same manager, with their direct reports, or even with a custom peer group that is defined by organizational attributes you have uploaded.
+You can compare individuals with others who share the same manager, with their direct reports, or even with a custom peer group as defined with organizational attributes.

 See [Peer comparison queries](../Tutorials/comparison-query.md) to learn more.